YusufCelik/testcorps/README.md

 ## Excersize 6: state verification

+Context of assertion: this an integration test, i.e. we wish to see whether state changes render the correct values in the right place.

 1. Open the file TaxCalculator.test.js in the 'src' folder
 2. Let's extend our tests after the following: